wrabit/django-cotton/README.md

 Whether to search for component filenames in snake_case.
 If set to False, you can use kebab-cased / hyphenated filenames.

+`COTTON_ISOLATE_BY_DEFAULT` (default: False)

+If set to True, all components will behave as if they have the `only` flag provided.
+This means they will not inherit any variables from the parent context.

+`COTTON_PROCESS_BY_DEFAULT` (default: True)

+By default, Cotton scans all templates for component syntax.
+If you have a very large project and want to optimize performance, you can set this to `False`.
+Cotton will then only process templates that contain the `{% cotton_enable %}` tag.

 <hr>

 ## Caching